 § 35-37.
 Retirement date.

 Normal retirement date.
-The normal retirement date of a member shall be the first day of the calendar month coincident with or next following attainment of age fiftyfive (55).
+The normal retirement date of a member shall be the first day of the calendar month coincident with or next following attainment of age fifty-five (55).
 [Amended 5-9-1983 by Amdt.
 No. 2]

 Late retirement date.
 A member may elect, in writing, to defer his retirement date, provided that the contractholder's consent to make such election is first obtained.
 His late retirement date shall be the first day of any calendar month following his normal retirement date on which he actually retires from active service.
 To be effective, such election together with the written consent of the contractholder thereto must be filed with the company at its home office before the member's normal retirement date.